docentDavid/poc-dark-light-theme-html/README.md

-# Proof of Concept of a dark / light theme switcher in plain HTML
+# PoC of a dark/light theme switcher

 ## Description